-In this paper we confirm using bioinformatic modular analysis, our earlier observation that an early (6 hours) monocyte-driven non-specific inflammatory response is observed in older adults but not in the young (8, 12).
+In this article, we confirm using bioinformatic modular analysis, our earlier observation that an early (6 hours) monocyte-driven non-specific inflammatory response is observed in older adults but not in the young [8, 12].
 This non-specific inflammatory response is associated with worse antigen-specific cutaneous immunity, as characterised by reduced T cells present in VZV injected skin.
-Vitamin D3 replacement significantly reduced monocyte gene signatures in saline injected skin and increased T cell signatures in those individuals who had an improvement in their clinical score.
-This data proposes that vitamin D3 supplementation inhibits monocyte recruitment to injected skin of older people and therefore limits monocyte-driven suppression of T resident memory (T{RM}) cells at the site of antigen challenge.
+Vitamin D, replacement significantly reduced monocyte gene signatures in saline injected skin and increased T cell signatures in those individuals who had an improvement in their clinical score.
+These data propose that vitamin D3 supplementation inhibits monocyte recruitment to injected skin of older people and therefore limits monocyte-driven suppression of T resident memory (T{RM}) cells at the site of antigen challenge.
 It is interesting to note that the T cell signature only increases in VZV injected skin of individuals that had an improvement in their clinical score even though the non-specific inflammatory response is reduced in the majority of participants after vitamin D3 replacement.
-One reason for this might be that the T cell response is only increased in those individuals who have a more measurable cell response to antigen prior to vitamin D3 supplementation.
+One reason for this might be that the T cell response is only increased in those individuals who have a more measurable T cell response to antigen prior to vitamin D2 supplementation.

-Older adults have increased risk of mortality from primary infections such as influenza virus and the SARS-CoV-2 coronavirus, and have an increased risk of reactivation of persistent virus infections such as VZV leading to shingles (1, 38, 39).
-We have previously observed that older adults have reduced recall responses to antigens such as VZV or candida, resulting in a reduced recruitment of T cells and dendritic cells at the site of antigen challenge (8).
-This defect in immunity is not due to alterations in circulating antigen-specific cells but is a consequence of inflammatory defects in the skin environment (9, 36).
-In this study we confirm that there is decreased recall responses in the skin of older adults as compared to young.
-The defect in the skin of older adults may be applicable to other tissue sites such as the lung and warrants further investigation.
+Older adults have increased risk of mortality from primary infections such as influenza and the SARS-CoV-2 coronavirus, and have an increased risk of reactivation of persistent virus infections such as VZV leading to shingles [1, 38, 39].
+We have previously observed that older adults have reduced recall responses to antigens such as VZV or candida, resulting in a reduced recruitment of T cells and dendritic cells at the site of antigen challenge [8].
+This defect in immunity is not due to alterations in circulating antigen-specific cells but is a consequence of inflammatory defects in the skin environment [9, 36].
+In this study, we confirm that there is a decreased recall responses in the skin of older adults as compared to young.
+The defect observed in the skin of older adults may be applicable to other tissue sites such as the lung and warrants further investigation.

-Vitamin D insufficiency is increased in the older adult population (20) and is considered to be due in part to decreased outdoor activity and aging-related alterations in vitamin D metabolism (40).
-In addition, vitamin D insufficiency in older adults is associated with frailty and increased systemic inflammation (19, 21).
-Previous studies have shown that vitamin D3 supplementation in older adults with chronic inflammatory diseases such as osteoarthritis and heart failure significantly decreases the levels inflammatory mediators such as TNF α in the circulation (41, 42).
-In contrast to these earlier studies, we did not observed significant decreases in circulating inflammatory mediators after vitamin D_3 supplementation in the healthy volunteers with no overt inflammatory disease, consistent with data in an independent study of healthy older adults (43).
-We did however observe that vitamin D_3 supplementation was associated with a significant decrease in the non-specific inflammatory response to needle challenge in the skin.
+Vitamin D insufficiency is increased in the older adult population [20] and is considered to be due in part to decreased outdoor activity and aging-related alterations in vitamin D metabolism [40].
+In addition, vitamin D insufficiency in older adults is associated with frailty and increased systemic inflammation [19, 21].
+Previous studies have shown that vitamin D3 supplementation in older adults with chronic inflammatory diseases such as osteoarthritis and heart failure significantly decreases the levels inflammatory mediators such as TNFa in the circulation [41, 42].
+In contrast to these earlier studies, we did not observe significant decreases in circulating inflammatory mediators after vitamin D3 supplementation in the healthy volunteers with no overt inflammatory disease, consistent with data in an independent study of healthy older adults [43].
+We did, however, observe that vitamin D3 supplementation was associated with a significant decrease in the non-specific inflammatory response to needle challenge in the skin.

 Vitamin D has a plethora of effects on the immune system.
-Indeed, it is known that vitamin D enhances the number and function of Foxp3+ and IL-10+ Tregs (13-15), and thus Tregs could directly reduce non-specific inflammation observed in the skin after needle challenge.
-Another important function of vitamin D is that it enhances T cell receptor (TCR) signalling, as it increases expression of PLCy and facilitates activation of T cells in response to antigen (44), suggesting an additional means by which vitamin D_3 supplementation could be mediating the effects described in this study.
+Indeed, it is known that vitamin D enhances the number and function of Foxp3+ and IL-10+ Tregs [13-15], and thus Tregs could directly reduce non-specific inflammation observed in the skin after needle challenge.
+Another important function of vitamin D is that it enhances T cell receptor (TCR) signalling, as it increases expression of PLCy and facilitates activation of T cells in response to antigen [44], suggesting an additional mechanism by which vitamin D3 supplementation could be mediating the effects described in this study.